The Vintage Junk Bicycle was a gift from a friend, hence the name; the Russel About.

 Old pieces of rustic junk are a great way to add some interest to your garden, particularly if you are gardening in an area that is drought stricken for at least part of the year.

 You can keep a few containers watered, and use funky and salvaged art to display instead.
+Think of it more like a sculpture garden.

 There is no end of ideas all over the place; just go to any flea market or yard sale, and let your imagination run riot.